 At the start of a campaign the bird has three (3) Energy points.
 Every time the bird, coaxed by its companion, uses an ability it has to spend a specified amount of Energy to activate it.
 Some abilities are weak and don't need any Energy to perform.
-The Bird recovers Energy after on Shift.
+The Bird recovers all Energy after one Shift.